INTERNATIONAL AIRLINE MEDICAL ASSOCIATION BYLAWS

-Section 5.2: Requirements for admission to the Association shall be:
+Section 5.2: Applicants for membership to the International Airline Medical Association must:

-(a) Applicants must have a current license to practice in their chosen specialty which furthers the aims of the Association as determined by the Executive Council.
+a.
+Have a current license to practice in their chosen speciality which furthers the aims of the Association as determined by the Executive Council.

-(d) Applicants for Associate membership shall be either physicians engaged in the practice of medicine or professional members licensed to practice in other allied medical disciplines, as determined by the Executive Council, who by virtue of their employment do not qualify for Active membership, but because of their interest in aviation medicine in general and commercial aviation in particular desire affiliation with the International Airline Medical Association.
+d.
+Applicants for Associate Membership shall be either physicians engaged in the practice of medicine or licensed to practice in other allied medical disciplines as determined by the Executive Council but who by virtue of his or her employment do not qualify for Active Membership, but because of their interest in aviation medicine in general and commercial aviation in particular desires affiliation with the International Airline Medical Association.

 Section 5.3: Candidates for Active or Associate membership who have paid their application fee to the Treasurer and who have fulfilled all other requirements, shall become members after election by an Executive Council majority vote of the members present.

-Section 5.4: NOTIFICATION OF ELECTION: The Secretary shall furnish every newly elected member of the association with an official certificate of membership, and a copy of the Bylaws.
+Section 5.4: The Secretary shall furnish every newly elected member of the Association with an official certificate of membership and a copy of the Bylaws.

-Section 6.1: The management of the affairs of the Association shall be vested in an Executive Council, except as otherwise provided in the Colorado Revised Nonprofit Corporation Act, these articles of incorporation, or the Bylaws of the Association.
+Section 6.1: The management of the affairs of the corporation shall be vested in an Executive Council, except as otherwise provided in the Colorado Revised Nonprofit Corporation Act, these articles of incorporation or the bylaws of the corporation.